-July is here, which means a long list of bills are going into law – with or without the signature of Gov. Tate Reeves.
+July is here, which means a long list of bills have been enacted into law – with or without the signature of Gov. Tate Reeves.
 After four months of lawmaking at the state capitol in Jackson, with sine die officially taking place on May 14, over 170 bills made it through the gauntlet that is the legislative process.
-Below is a summary of some of the top pieces of legislation enacted as of Monday.
+Below is a summary of some of the top pieces of legislation enacted as of July 1.

 K-12 funding formula